tishpr/blocipedia/README.md

 	create
 	read
 	update
-	delete    public wikis
+	delete    (public wikis)
       I want to edit wikis using Markdown syntax
-	I want to upgrade my account from a free to a paid plan As a premium user, I want to -
+	    I want to upgrade my account from a free to a paid plan

+	    FreePlan  PremiumPlan

+    As a premium user, I want to -
     -add
    -remove *collaborators* from my private wikis
->